berkarcan/Home-credit-default-risk-production-level/README.md

-## Default risk prediction f the Home credit's customers using LGBM model
+## Default risk prediction of the Home credit's customers using LGBM model